 About 90% of REITs are equity REITs.
 Equity REITs buy, manage, build, remodel, and sell real estate.
 The revenues from these REITs come mainly from rental income.

-The types of properties include residential, retail, office, industrial, and hotels.
+The types of real estate properties include residential, retail, office, industrial, and hotels.
 Equity REITs often specialize in a specific kind of property.
 Residential REIT’s invest in single-family homes or apartment buildings and retail REITs invest in shopping and strip malls.

 Mortgage REITs only make up about 10% of REITs.
 A mortgage REIT lends money to real estate buyers or buys existing mortgages or mortgage-backed securities.
 The revenue from these REITs come from the interest paid on the mortgage loans.